School-Based Traineeship has Equipped her Daughter with Life Skills

 It was absolutely fabulous, from the get-go!
-On her first day Giaan sat in the car and cried her eyes out because she was only 15 and had never had a job before.
+On her first day, Giaan sat in the car and cried her eyes out because she was only 15 and had never had a job before.
 She was walking into a big KMART store, and it was overwhelming.
 But within a week, she felt settled.
-Her co-workers were supportive and the team at AFL SportsReady were brilliant.
+Her co-workers were supportive and the team at AFL SportsReady was brilliant.
 Now Giaan works there part-time and honestly, she loves it!

 Have you noticed a change in her?

 ABSOLUTELY!
-Giaan has grown in confidence; she is like a little mini supervisor now!
+Giaan has grown in confidence; she is like a little mini-supervisor now!
 She is doing service desk and all kinds of things and when she gets home, she tells me she has been training people.
 Even her grandparents said they noticed a real change in Giaan, how confident and how mature she has become.
 I am super proud.